divishakh/ide/TYPOGRAPHY_UPDATE.md

 1. Start the app: `pnpm run dev`
 2. Open in browser: `http://localhost:5173`
 3. Check landing page headings - should use Cinzel Decorative
-4. Check body text - should use Roboto
+4. Check body text - should use Philosopher (Greek-inspired serif)
 5. Navigate to IDE page - verify fonts
 6. Check all pages for consistent typography

 ### Expected Results
 - ✅ All headings appear in decorative, classical style
-- ✅ All body text appears in clean, modern Roboto
+- ✅ All body text appears in elegant Greek-inspired serif
+- ✅ Cohesive Greek/classical aesthetic throughout
 - ✅ Fonts load quickly from Google Fonts CDN
 - ✅ Fallback fonts work if CDN is unavailable
 - ✅ No layout shifts during font loading